CRybicki/CRybicki/README.md

 - I’ve worked at **Universal Studios Japan** and **Universal Orlando Resort** in themed entertainment.
 - My cat’s name is Lavernius Tucker
 - I have been playing World of Warcraft for 15 years.
-- Ihave committed nearly 300 hours to Fallout 4 (so far)!
+- I have committed nearly 300 hours to Fallout 4 (so far)!

 <!--
 **CRybicki/CRybicki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.